Lawrence Of Arabia

 - Badass Boast: Auda abu Tayi gets a doozy.

 "I carry twenty-three great wounds all got in battle.
 Seventy-five I have killed with my own hands in battle.
 I scatter, I burn my enemy's tents.
 I take away their flocks and herds.
 The Turks pay me a golden treasure, yet *I* am poor.
 Because I am a river to my people!"

 - Badass Bookworm: Lawrence, whose knowledge of the area makes him more effective at his job than his comrades.

 "'I cannot fiddle, but I can make a great state from a little city.' - Thermistocles"

-Blasphemous Boast: Lawrence is confident that he can cross the Sinai desert safely and inform his superiors about the siege of Aqaba.
+- After taking Aqaba, Lawrence is confident that he can cross the Sinai desert safely and inform his superiors about the siege.
 He compares himself to Moses, which offends Auda.

 Auda: In ten days you will cross Sinai?

 Lawrence: Why not?
 Moses did.